In the mood for brunch or coffee? Here's our edit of the best cafes in Singapore...

 Best cafes in Singapore: Hougang

-A quick stroll from Kovan MRT, the laidback cafe offers brunch classics such as eggs benedict, croissants and sammies.
-For a neighbourhood haunt, the craft beer selection is pretty decent too – it’s got more than 10 beers categorised into different types such as hoppy and sweet.
+A quick stroll from Kovan MRT, the laidback cafe offers brunch classics such as crab cake benedict, croissants and sammies.
+For a neighbourhood haunt, the craft beer selection is pretty decent too – it’s got beers categorised into different types.

 Lola’s Cafe, 5 Simon Road, Singapore 545893

-A gem of a find, Lickers is the perfect spot for a sweet midnight rendezvous, as it stays open till 2am.
-You won’t spot any synthetic flavourings or off-the-shelf mixes in the house-made ice-cream, which we love for its wacky flavours such as Yakult oreo and oolong lavender.
-Yup, we’ve tried the former and let’s just say, we’re sold.
-If you’re not up to travel all the way to Hougang, the store delivers too!
+A gem of a find, Lickers is the perfect spot for a sweet midnight rendezvous as it stays open till 2am.
+You won’t spot any synthetic flavourings or off-the-shelf mixes in the house-made ice cream, which we love for its wacky flavours.
+If you’re not up to travel all the way to Hougang, the store delivers too.

 Best cafes in Singapore: Seletar and Punggol

-We all know and love the industrial-looking Wheeler’s Yard (mostly for its Insta-famous blue door) in Balestier.
-Now, meet its sister establishment.
 Consisting of a restaurant, cafe, bar and events space, Wheeler’s Estate is every cafe-hopping, latte-sipping, brunch-loving foodie’s dream come true: It’s set on two acres of lush greenery in a cluster of beautifully restored colonial bungalows at Seletar Aerospace Park – need we say more?
-Menu-wise, the joint plates up brunch staples like eggs benedict, alongside heartier mains such as ribeye steak and oven-baked seabass.
+Menu-wise, the joint plates up brunch staples like eggs benedict, alongside heartier mains such as lamb kofta and battered black cod.